common-roof-pitch

 This means the slope has a pitch between 4/12 and 9/12 on most homes.

-Roofs with a pitch exceeding 9/12 are called steep slope roofs.
+Roofs with a pitch exceeding 9/12 are referred to as steep-slope roofs.

-Steep slope roofs are used for their beauty but also have other benefits.
+Steep-slope roofs are used for their aesthetic appeal and also offer several other benefits.

 Most Common Roof Pitch for Commercial Buildings

-Roofs on commercial buildings usually have a lower slope than the roofs of houses.
+Roofs on commercial buildings typically have a lower slope than those on houses.

 A typical low-slope roof has a pitch between 2/12 and 4/12.